 - Galle Things Roti is a diner serving simple local curries and kottu roti – here they serve the locals’ favorite and you simply can’t leave Galle without trying it!
 Simply speaking, a roti is a flatbread made with wholemeal wheat flour.

 - Hoppa Galle Fort is another small local diner.
 Another amazing local cuisine is hopper, and it is a must-try.
 Hoppers are based on a fermented batter, usually made of rice four and coconut milk with spices.
 The delicacy could be pan-fried or steamed, and it is commonly served for breakfast.

 Take a “staycation” in a boutique hotel

 I have mentioned that there are many holiday homes and villas in Galle.
-On the other hand, if you are staying in Galle for a couple of days, I recommend saving some days and take a staycation in a boutique hotel in the Old Town as well.
+On the other hand, if you are staying in Galle for a couple of days, I recommend saving some days and taking a staycation in a boutique hotel in the Old Town as well.

 There are hotels and hostels at different price levels, sizes, and styles.
-Look them up on any hotel booking sites and I will bet you have a tough time choosing one.
+Look them up on any hotel booking site and I will bet you have a tough time choosing one.
 Many of them are the restoration of old colonial buildings – usually, with lovely restaurants, outdoor pools, or charming back gardens for guests to just stay in and enjoy some peace and quiet.